IBM/ansible-power-aix/roles/power_aix_bootstrap/README.md

     pkgtype (True, str, none)

 Specifies the package service requiring bootstrap installation.
-pkgtype: [yum, python, dnf, wget, pycurl]
+pkgtype: [dnf, wget, pycurl]
-Bootstrap for yum and python is supported for AIX 7.1 and AIX 7.2.
-Bootstrap for dnf is supported for AIX 7.3
+Bootstrap for dnf is supported for all AIX versions. yum is not supported now on any AIX version.

 -- pkgtype arguments
-- yum
-Uses the AIX toolsbox to install the yum package and dependencies.
-- python
-Install python2 using yum.
 - dnf
-Uses the AIX toolsbox to install dnf and dependencies on AIX 7.3 and above.
+Uses the AIX toolsbox to install dnf and dependencies on AIX-7.1 and above.
 - wget
-Uses dnf or yum to install wget.
+Uses dnf install wget.
 -pycurl
 Installs pycurl